All Resources

 What is an Infrastructure-Centric Approach?

+An infrastructure-centric solution is focused on optimizing and protecting the underlying hardware, networks, and systems that support applications and services, ensuring performance, scalability, and reliability at the infrastructure level.
 Both CNAPP and CSPM use infrastructure-centric approaches.
 Their capabilities focus on identifying vulnerabilities and misconfigurations in cloud infrastructure, as well as some basic compliance violations.
 CNAPP and CSPM can also identify attack paths and use several factors to prioritize which ones your team should remediate first.
 While both solutions can enforce policies, they can only offer security guardrails that protect static infrastructure.
 In addition, most CNAPP and CSPM solutions only work with public cloud environments, meaning they cannot secure private cloud or on-premises environments.

 How Does a DSPM Add-On Module for CNAPP/CSPM Work?